arminbro/generate-react-cli/readme.md

 ### Options

-You can also override some of the generate-react-cli default component config options using one-off commands.
-So for example, let's say you have set **withTest** to be `true` in the component config property.
+You can also override some of the GRC component config rules using one-off commands.
+So for example, let's say you have set **withTest** to be `true` in the `component.default` property.
 You can override it like this:

 ```
   npx generate-react-cli component Box --withTest=false